arabog/ALX_T_Notes/day4/day4.md

 `cp` - copy files and directories
 `mv` - move or rename files and directories
 `rm` - remove files and directories
+`rmdir` - remove directories
 `mkdir` - create directories

-These four commands are among the most frequently used Linux commands.
+These five commands are among the most frequently used Linux commands.
 They are the basic commands for manipulating both files and directories.

 ## Wildcards
 Before we begin with our commands, we'll first look at a shell feature that makes these commands so powerful.
 Since the shell uses filenames so much, it provides special characters to help you rapidly specify groups of filenames.
-These special characters are called wildcards.
-Wildcards allow you to select filenames based on patterns of characters.
+These special characters are called `wildcards`. *Wildcards allow you to select filenames based on patterns of characters.*

 Wildcard	                Meaning
 `*`	                        Matches any characters